Classics at RPA

-Latin is taught as an option to Years 8 and 9 and those who choose to are able to progress to GCSE.
+Latin is taught as an option in Year 9 and those who choose to are able to progress to GCSE.

 We follow the Cambridge Latin Course which encourages the students to read Latin as fluently as possible, giving them lots of Latin vocabulary and making lots of connections between the Latin words and the higher register English words that derive from them.
 It also covers many elements of Roman culture, such as gladiators, baths, education and elections and Book 1 culminates in the eruption of Vesuvius in 79AD.
 At GCSE level the students study more classical culture including ancient history and some mythology.
 This will help the students to appreciate the many classical references that appear in the literature of many modern languages.

-The GCSE board is Eduqas and the qualification consists of studying Latin language, original Latin literature and Roman civilisation and there is an exam paper on each area.
+The GCSE board is Eduqas, the qualification consists of studying Latin language, original Latin literature and Roman civilisation and there is an exam paper on each area.

 Latin GCSE counts towards the language requirement of the English Baccalaureate and is also considered a "facilitating subject" by universities.
 The subject offers the opportunity to study the language and literature of ancient Rome, reading the works of famous authors such as Virgil, Ovid, Cicero and Tacitus.
 You experience elements of the culture, language and social and political life of the Roman civilisation which has inspired many later generations.
 As well as being exciting and inspiring, studying Latin helps you develop analytical skills and intellectual flexibility which will be useful in a wide range of jobs or in further study.
 Historically it has been exclusively a private school subject but Latin is increasingly being offered in comprehensive schools and we are thrilled to be able to provide our students with this opportunity.

 If you have any questions about Classics at RPA or would like to discuss the programme in more detail, please contact Mrs Robert-Nicoud at email@example.com.